-The Godzilla Cookie, or the Godzilla Print Cookie (ゴジラプリントクッキー), yet another confection from Sawarabi STK, to me feels like perhaps the most quintessential Godzilla omiyage, the most balanced, kind of the obvious choice.
+After some investigation, the answer appears to be “lots of snacks and sweets!”
+So let’s dive into another item: The Godzilla Cookie, or the Godzilla Print Cookie (ゴジラプリントクッキー).
+This is yet another confection from Sawarabi STK, which to me feels like perhaps the most quintessential Godzilla omiyage, the most balanced, kind of the obvious choice.

 Unlike, say, the Godzilla Yaki or the Godzilla Pie, the Godzilla Print Cookie comes in several varieties.
 The Godzilla Gaufrette also comes with several designs, but the Godzilla Cookie has more cookies (14 instead of 10), so you can share the cookie with more people.
 What’s more, the Godzilla Cookie has at least two different versions—the straight up Godzilla Cookie box and the special edition Shin Godzilla vs. Namja Town box.
 Namja Town is an amusement park created by Namco, and they did a big cross promotion with Godzilla Resurgence (2016) last year, including multiple Godzilla-themed foods and desserts as well as a pretty dang cool augmented reality game.
 I bought the Namja Town special edition cookies there back in September I believe, but let’s get back to the snacks.

 The actual flavor of the cookies is pretty simple and mild, sweet, with a nice buttery taste with a touch of almond.
 At first I thought they were kind of bland, but they have really grown on me as I have continued to eat them.
 Of course, these Goji-cookies are meant to be shared, and most lucky schlubs will only get a chance to snack on one or two.
 I greedily have too full boxes which I have shared with, err, no one so far.
 Does anyone want a Godzilla cookie?